engineyard/ey-docs/pages/deploy-node.md

 }
 ```

-2. Write your application on `app.js`:
+2. Write your application in `app.js` or `server.js`:

-Using the same web framework we can create straigh forward Node applications.
+Using the same web framework we can create straight forward Node applications.

 ```javascript
 var express = require('express');